pintub/design-patterns/src/main/java/Behavioral/Strategy/README.md

     In-short, `Inheritance provides re-use in very restricted cases only in hierarchy direction`.
 Ahh Inheritance = re-usability is a myth (at-least not completely true)

     - Composition let you encapsulate fly() to different interface-class and use this to the necessary Duck class
-    - Till now ,I have seen only one pattern wrt [inheritance :wink:](../TemplateMethod)
+    - Till now ,I have seen only one pattern wrt [inheritance :wink:](../TemplateMethod), Other use inheritance + composition